-The Environmental Waste Division oversees operation and maintenance of the landfill-gas extraction system, leachate collection and control systems, irrigation system, and other facilities located at the Hidden Hollow Sanitary Landfill.
+The Environmental Waste Division oversees operation and maintenance of the landfill-gas extraction system, leachate collection and control systems, and other environmental facilities located at the Hidden Hollow Sanitary Landfill.
 This division is also responsible for creating reports regarding systems function and operation.